Samuel-col/cppProjects/README.md

 * GibbsSampler: Performs a bayesian analysis of some data as explained in the pdf file.
 Results are in .md and .html files.

-## Comment
+## Comments

-I must clarify that this repository isn't well documented, its just a personal project.
+* I must clarify that this repository isn't well documented, its just a personal project.
+* Some of this scripts would only perfectly run on Linux or depend on some libraries such as [gsl](https://www.gnu.org/software/gsl/).